nirmeshk/DataAnalytics/spark/projects.md

 - Using Spark ML library [Spark MLLib](https://spark.apache.org/docs/1.1.0/mllib-guide.html) packages, state of the art classification algorithms such as Decision Tree, SVM, naive Bayes, logistic regression can be applied.
 - Basic Exploratory Data Analysis can be performed using pyspark packages
 - Multiple models can be compared using various model evaluation strategies
-- NOTE: Feasibility study is required for the end to end analysis.
+- NOTE: Feasibility study of spark libraries are required for the end to end implementation.